matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Examples of command pattern:
     - Undo
-    - Logging - need command object to know how to write themselves out to a file, an object that know how to do this is said to be serializable.
+    - Logging: Need command object to know how to write themselves out to a file, an object that know how to do this is said to be serializable.

 ### What is a basic idea of command Pattern?

 - Execution of an action is separated from action itself.
 - A class with a single method is essentially an action.
-- The command pattern is a construct from functional programming adopted into OO programming.
+- The command pattern is a construct from functional programming adopted into Object Oriented programming.

 ### What does the command pattern has to do with multithreading?